redis-developer/introducing-redis-talk/full_text_search_and_secondary_indexing/README.md

 You will need to [install Redis](https://redis.io/download) and have it running locally on the default port 6379 with no password set.
 This demo requires the RediSearch module, so you'll also need to [install that](https://oss.redislabs.com/redisearch/).
 If you want to try this out without installing and configuring Redis, use either of the following options:

 * The RediSearch Docker image.
-* Redis Labs offers a free 30Mb Redis Enterprise instance with RediSearch installed in the cloud .
+* Redis Labs offers a free 30Mb Redis Enterprise instance with RediSearch installed in the cloud.

 Check out the [RediSearch Quick Start](https://oss.redislabs.com/redisearch/Quick_Start/) for more information on the above options.